douglas-f/douglas-f.github.io/_posts/2017-02-08-Disabling-License-Features-in-O365.md

 Then I loop through getting all of my K1 accounts, do a Get-Mailbox to determine if they have a mailbox so that I don’t remove the license options for Exchange for people that already have it.

-Depending on that erroring out or not I create a new MSOL license then assign the right permissions.
+Depending on that erroring out or not, I create a new MSOL license then assign the right permissions.

-If you only need to remove the Skype plan this would be the new license option
+If you only need to remove the Skype plan, this would be the new license option.

 ```powershell
 $licensePlan = New-MsolLicenseOptions -AccountSkuId COMPANY:DESKLESSPACK -DisabledPlans "MCOIMP"
 ```

-This is the fastest way to run this but I have a server dedicated to running powershell scripts so I just kick it off and wait.
+This isn't the fastest way to run this but I have a server dedicated to running powershell scripts so I just kick it off and wait.

 ```powershell
 <#